GRADE — Granular Rating for AI Datacenter Efficiency

 Composite scoring

 Section titled “Composite scoring”GRADE weights engine scores using published coefficients and aggregates them into the composite.
-Engines for which data was not provided are excluded from the composite.
-Partial certification is meaningful certification — a cluster certified on three engines has a real score, not a penalty for missing the other two.
+Engines for which data was not provided are excluded from the composite — they do not count as zero.
+Partial assessments are labeled by the engines included, so a two-engine assessment has a legitimate score on those two dimensions.

 Engine weights are published in Coefficients.